Find a Part Now

 Chinese version

 This generation Lancer entered production in the Chinese market as the Soueast Lioncel in March 2003 and was produced by Soueast Motors up to 2005.
 Pricing for the Lioncel ranged between 84,000 yuan and 159,800 yuan (12,150 to US$23,120) for the 2004 model year and 78,900 to 133,800 yuan (11,415 to US$19,360) for the 2005 model year.
-A separate car called the Mitsubishi Lancer was also produced by the manufacturer and a modified version was known as Mitsubishi Lancer S-Design and was shown at the Guangzhou Auto Show in 2014.
-Production for the Lancer started in May 2006 and ended in 2015.
-The standard engine was the 1.6-litre 4G18 engine paired with a 5-speed manual gearbox for the Lancer Classic and Lioncel.
-A 4-speed automatic was available on the Lancer.
+The Mitsubishi Lancer was also produced by the manufacturer with slightly different exterior styling compared to international markets featuring larger headlights and revised taillights.
+A modified version was known as Mitsubishi Lancer S-Design and was shown at the Guangzhou Auto Show in 2014.
+The standard engine for the Chinese market Lancer was the 1.6-litre 4G18 engine paired with a 5-speed manual gearbox for the Lancer Classic and Lioncel with an optional 4-speed automatic available on the Lancer.
 Trim levels for the Lancer were the 1.6 SEi (manual and automatic), 1.6 EXi (manual and automatic) and 1.6 EXi Sports (manual and automatic) with price ranging from 94,800 yuan to 122,800 yuan (15,020 to US$19,460).
 The Lioncel also shares these trim levels.
+Production for the Lancer started in May 2006 and ended in 2015.

 Another variant called the Soueast Lingyue is a facelifted version of the Lancer and successor to the Lioncel and was produced by Soueast Motors from October 2008 to December 2019.
 The facelifted Lingyue was launched in August 2010.
 The Soueast Lingyue ran on a 1.5-litre 4G15 engine for the 2008 model year only where it was replaced by the 1.5-litre 4A91 engine for 2009 models onwards.
 The Lingyue comes with a 5-speed manual gearbox as standard and a CVT option was available from 2010 to 2014.